chrispenny/silverstripe-dataobject-to-fixture/README.md

 ### DataObject::get() cannot query non-subclass DataObject directly

-You might see this error if you have a relationship being defined as simply `DataObject::class`, EG:
+You might see this error if you have polymorphic relationships (relationships being defined as simply `DataObject::class`), EG:

 ```php
 private static $has_one = [